What You WANNA KNOW About the WANNACRY Ransomware Attack & What You WANNA Do About it Now

 - If your organization had been infected, we assume you’re knee-deep in remediation work.
-A few tips as you go — be sure to use a security consulting partner that brings both strategy expertise as well as the proven security technologies.
-There are a few that are helping mitigate the impact of the WannaCry attack such as Cylance and Dark Trace. cStor consultants are also working closely with both firms and clients to prepare for any future variants of the threat.
+A few tips as you go — be sure to use a security consulting partner that brings both strategy expertise as well as proven security technologies.
+There are a few that are helping mitigate the impact of the WannaCry attack such as Cylance. cStor consultants are also working closely with both firms and clients to prepare for any future variants of the threat.

 - If you have not been infected, but realize an increased sense of urgency to up your game, that’s good!
 The sooner you begin working with an expert security consultant, the better.
 Many security firms are inundated with customer calls and emails about the attack.
 Your security consultant should follow up quickly (within 1 to 1.5 business days at most).
 The sooner you speak with an expert, the sooner you will be able to deploy an action plan to prevent the impacts of malware on your organization.